rcprobe/3DScape/README.md

 | ARKitScenes 47333462 classical RGB-D fusion | 62,953 | 0.0186 m | 0.0432 m | 95.03% | 0.0567 m |
 | ARKitScenes 47333462 Reliability Net soft fusion | 61,468 | 0.0192 m | 0.0441 m | 95.02% | 0.0579 m |

 The learned reliability path is currently a diagnostic experiment, not a proven reconstruction-quality improvement.
-The classical RGB-D fusion baseline remains the stronger reconstruction path in the current evaluation.
+It performs similarly to the classical RGB-D fusion baseline in the current evaluation.

 ## What It Does